ScopeLift/l2-optimizoooors/README.md

 In these cases, the user specifies the amount as normal, but with all zero-padding removed.
 If you wanted to specify a value of 100e6 with this method, the calldata would be `0x05f5e100`.
 This is just 4 bytes, instead of the standard 32 bytes used by ABI-encoding.

+## Get in Touch

+If you are interested in having gas-optimized routers written for your protocol, please [reach out](https://www.scopelift.co/contact) to us!